 All capitalized terms used in this document shall have the meanings given to them in Zendesk's Business Associate Agreement ("BAA").

-For subscribers who have signed Zendesk’s BAA, the following Security Configurations for Zendesk Support must be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):
+The following minimum Security Configurations for Zendesk Support must be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):

-- (a) Employing native Zendesk Support with password settings: (i) set to “High” as described at https://support.zendesk.com/hc/en-us/articles/203663736-Setting-the-password-security-level-for-your-Zendesk-Professional-and-Enterprise-; or (ii) customized by Subscriber in a manner that establishes requirements not less secure than those established under the “High” setting.
-Additionally, under the option in this subsection Subscriber must also enable and enforce 2-factor authentication natively within the Service; and, administrative controls that permit administrators to set passwords for End-Users must be disabled; or
+- Employing native Zendesk Support with password settings: (i) set to “High” as described at https://support.zendesk.com/hc/en-us/articles/203663736-Setting-the-password-security-level-for-your-Zendesk-Professional-and-Enterprise-; or (ii) customized by Subscriber in a manner that establishes requirements not less secure than those established under the “High” setting.
+Additionally, under the option in this subsection Subscriber must also enable and enforce Two Factor Authentication ("2FA") natively within the Service; and, administrative controls that permit administrators to set passwords for End-Users must be disabled; or

-- (b) Utilizing an external “single-sign on” solution with established requirements not less secure than those established under the Zendesk "High" password setting and enabling and enforcing 2-factor authentication within the selected solution for all Agents’ access.
-Administrative controls that permits administrators to set passwords for End-Users must be disabled.
+- Utilizing an external Single Sign On (”SSO") solution with established requirements not less secure than those established under the Zendesk "High" password setting and enabling and enforcing 2-factor authentication within the selected solution for all Agents’ access.
+Administrative controls permitting Administrators to set passwords for End-Users must be disabled.

-- Secure Socket Layer encryption on HIPAA Enabled Account(s) must be and remain enabled at all times.
-HIPAA Enabled Accounts which utilize a subdomain other than zendesk.com must establish and maintain hosted SSL as described at: https://support.zendesk.com/hc/en-us/articles/203663726.
+- Secure Socket Layer ("SSL") encryption on HIPAA Enabled Account(s) must be and remain enabled at all times.
+HIPAA Enabled Accounts which utilize a domain other than zendesk.com must establish and maintain hosted SSL as described at: https://support.zendesk.com/hc/en-us/articles/203663726.

-To the extent Subscriber’s HIPAA Enabled Account enables calls to Zendesk APIs, Subscriber shall implement the following security best practices based on the API model used:
+- To the extent Subscriber’s HIPAA Enabled Account enables calls to Zendesk Application Programming Interface(s) ("API's"), Subscriber shall assume all responsibility for understanding the security implications of all Subscriber or third party entities allowed to create, access, modify, or delete Service Data and PHI via such access and/or integrations.
+For access to said API’s, Subscriber shall implement the following security best practices based on the API model used: